willfaught/willfaught.github.io/content/blog/2011-04-07-you-have-to-enable-facetime.md

 - facetime
 - iphone
 - fyi
-title: You have to enable FaceTime
+title: You Have To Enable FaceTime
 ---

 I just tried to FaceTime someone for the first time, but I couldn't find the button for it in the Contacts app.
 It turns out that there's a FaceTime option in the phone settings you have to turn on to enable it and see the buttons.